ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 The small fan on my dev sample is responsible for ~700mW, switching network between Gigabit Ethernet and 2.5GbE makes up for another ~300mW.
 Adjusting PCIe powermanagement (`/sys/module/pcie_aspm/parameters/policy` – see below why that's important) from `powersave` to `default` makes up for another ~100mW.

-So the board idles below 2W w/o any peripherals except Gigabit Ethernet.
+So the board idles below 1.4W w/o any peripherals except Gigabit Ethernet.
 A fan adds extra juice, 2.5GbE instead of GbE as well, avoiding super powersavings settings also.

 Connecting a HDMI display (`Update mode to 1920x1200p60, type: 11(if:800) for vp0 dclk: 154000000`) increases consumption by ~350mW (though screen blanked) as such 'display activity' of course also increases consumption when HDMI PHY and other SoC engines are active.

+Rockchip's Dynamic Memory Interface (DMC) is accompanied by a driver that allows to (dynamically) adjust RAM timings.
+With the BSP kernel once the `dmc` device-tree node is enabled the `dmc_ondemand` governor is active by default clocking the DRAM with 528 MHz in idle and up to 2112 MHz 'under load' though there are various situations when the [memory clock isn't ramping up fast enough](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/423?u=tkaiser).
+The difference in idle between `dmc_ondemand` and `performance` is a whopping ~600mW.
+For details see [here](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/441?u=tkaiser) and [there](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/458?u=tkaiser).

 The good news: RK3588 is made in such an advanced process that running the most demanding benchmark on this thing ([7-zip's internal benchmark](https://github.com/ThomasKaiser/sbc-bench#7-zip)) on all cores results in ~6W extra consumption compared to idle.